pwa-builder/PWABuilder/docs/builder/iOS.md

 5. Click `Product` > `Build` in Xcode to build your project.

-6. With the project opened in Xcode, click ▶️ to test your PWA in the iPhone simulator.
+6. With the project opened in Xcode, click ▶️ to test your PWA in an iPhone simulator.
 You may also choose other iOS simulators to try our your app on those devices.

 ## Publishing